Megan Bedell

 You can find a full list of my publications in this NASA ADS library, or read on for a summary of some research themes and representative papers from each.

 I am working towards the near-future discovery of Earth-like planets around Sun-like stars with the radial velocity (or Doppler) technique.
-I am a member of the Terra Hunting Experiment consortium as well as the Keck Planet Finder science team.
+I am a member of the Terra Hunting Experiment science team as well as the Keck Planet Finder science team.
 My interests in this space include target selection and survey planning as well as scientific data analysis (Gupta & Bedell 2023).
 In the past, I led a large survey of 80 "solar twin" stars with ESO's HARPS spectrograph and discovered several exoplanets around them (Bedell et al. 2015, Melendez, Bedell, et al. 2017, Gan, Bedell, et al. 2021).

 I'm also interested in the astrophysics of stellar variability, including mapping the surfaces of stars (Luger, Bedell, et al. 2021, Tran, Bedell et al. 2023).